 Differences Between Java and Kotlin

 Java is an object-oriented programming language.
-Programs or applications developed in Java will execute in a JVM (Java virtual machine ) by which we can run the same program on multiple platforms and systems/devices etc. Kotlin is a new programming language, which handles some modern features.
+Programs or applications developed in Java will execute in a JVM (Java virtual machine ) by which we can run the same program on multiple platforms and systems/devices etc. Kotlin is a new programming language that handles some modern features.
 Kotlin is also a statically typed programming language.
-Kotlin is a good choice for developing server-side applications, allows users to write concise and expressive code.
+For creating server-side apps, Kotlin is a suitable option since it enables users to create code that is both clear and expressive.

 What is Java?

-Java is an OOP (object-oriented programming) language which came to usage in 1995.
-Java was developed at sun microsystems which later acquired by Oracle.
-If we want to run a Java program on the browser, we need to use Java applets embedded as a plugin that is not suggested.
-So Java is mostly used for standalone applications or back-end development.
+Java is an OOP (object-oriented programming) language used in 1995.
+Java was developed at sun microsystems which Oracle later acquired.
+If we want to run a Java program on the browser, we need to use Java applets embedded as a plugin, which is not suggested.
+So Java is mainly used for standalone applications or back-end development.
 James Gosling designed Java, and its major implementation was OpenJDK.
-Java is the primary choice for most of developers when it comes to Android application development as Android itself is written in Java.
+Java is the primary choice for most developers regarding Android application development, as Android itself is written in Java.

 What is Kotlin?

-Kotlin is a new programming language developed by programmers from IDE Jet Brains, which handles some modern features to it.
-It has first appeared in the year 2011 and the official release in 2016, and it is an open-source language.
-Kotlin is also a statically typed programming language like Java, C++, which based on JVM (Java Virtual Machine), but it can be compiled to JavaScript, Android and Native also for building code and run on iOS.
+Kotlin is a new programming language developed by programmers from IDE Jet Brains, which handles some modern features.
+It first appeared in 2011 and the official release in 2016, and it is an open-source language.
+Kotlin is also a statically typed programming language like Java, and C++, based on JVM (Java Virtual Machine).
+Still, it can be compiled into JavaScript, Android, and Native for building code and running on iOS.
 Kotlin is fully compatible with existing Java stacks with a smooth learning curve.
-Switching from Java to Kotlin is very easy as we just need to install a Plugin.
+Switching from Java to Kotlin is easy as we must install a Plugin.
 The Google I/O keynote announced that they are making Kotlin an officially supported language for Android application development.

 Head To Head Comparison Between Java and Kotlin (Infographics)

-Below is the Top 8 Comparisons Between Java vs Kotlin
+Below are the Top 8 Comparisons Between Java vs Kotlin

 Key Differences Between Java and Kotlin

-- Kotlin has the support of smart cast, which identifies immutable types and performs implicit cast by a compiler, whereas in Java, we need to identify and perform the casting.
+- Kotlin has the support of smart cast, which identifies immutable types and performs implicit cast by a compiler, whereas in Java, we need to identify and execute the casting.

-- In Kotlin, we don’t have checked exceptions, which is a disadvantage as it leads to error prone-code, whereas Java has support for checked exceptions by which we can perform error handling.
+- In Kotlin, we don’t have checked exceptions, which is a disadvantage as it leads to error prone-code, whereas Java has support for checked exceptions by which we can handle errors.

 - Java compilation time is 15-20% faster than Kotlin compilation time, but in the perspective of incremental build compilation, Kotlin will also take the same compilation time as Java.

-- Kotlin is interchangeable with Java irrespective of the difference between Java vs Kotlin.
+- Kotlin is interchangeable with Java, irrespective of the difference between Java vs Kotlin.
 We can call Kotlin code in Java and Java code in Kotlin.
-So we can have both Java vs Kotlin classes side by side in a project and compiles without any issues.
-After compilation, we unable to find which class written in Java or Kotlin.
+So we can have both Java vs Kotlin classes side by side in a project and compile without any issues.
+After compilation, we could not find which class was written in Java or Kotlin.

 Java vs Kotlin Comparison Table